Are ceramic coatings worth it? What is a ceramic car coating in the first place?

 4c.
 Protection from UV Damage / Oxidization / Rust

 Vehicles often exposed to the sun will start seeing the paint fade and look dull.
 This is caused by the sun’s ultraviolet sunrays, which causes oxidation to the car’s paint.
-By adding a layer of Ceramic Coating, you can dramatically reduce the oxidation.
+By adding a layer of Ceramic Coating to your paint, you can dramatically reduce the oxidation.

 4d.
 Improved Durability

 A lot of misconceptions about what the protection does not cover.
 Some of it might be logical, but never the less, let’s start off by saying this.
-It does not make your car bulletproof.
+Even the best ceramic coating does not make your car bulletproof.
 And they’re not some magic all-encompassing product that will solve all potential hazards your surface is exposed to.
 The truth is not every vehicle will benefit from it.

 They do not stop rock chips, they do not prevent water spots, they do not replace proper care or maintenance, they do not prevent dings or dents, and they do not last forever.

-We thought we’d round up a few of the myth we most often hear about, so you can get your facts from a reliable source in case you’re wondering.
+We thought we’d round up a few of the myths we most often hear about, so you can get your facts from a reliable source in case you’re wondering.

-A lot of detailers and suppliers exaggerate the scratch resistance of Ceramic Coatings, even going so far as to call them scratch-proof or resistant to rock chips which is completely false.
+A lot of detailers and suppliers exaggerate the scratch resistance of 9H Ceramic Coatings for cars, even going so far as to call them scratch-proof or resistant to rock chips which is completely false.

-Most newer Coatings are typically rated 9H on the pencil scale.
-This is the highest possible scratch resistance, however… Ceramic coatings are not thick or flexible enough to absorb the impact of a rock hitting your paint at highway speed or to resist against someone purposely trying to scratch your car.
+Most newer coatings for cars are typically rated 9H on the pencil scale.
+This is the highest possible scratch resistance, however… 9H Ceramic coatings for cars are not thick or flexible enough to absorb the impact of a rock hitting your paint at highway speed or to resist against someone purposely trying to scratch your car.